 Calculating SMCP allows you to organize recurring scheduled maintenance tasks (PMs) that are overdue and decide which tasks should be prioritized.
 It can also be used to communicate the value of maintenance to others within an organization and help balance production with repairs or inspections.
 It does this by quantifying the impact of the task and the risk associated with delaying it.

 The calculation for SMCP measures how late a recurring maintenance task is in relation to how often it should be occurring.
-Tasks with a higher percentage should be addressed before those with a lower percent.
+Tasks with a higher percentage should be addressed before those with a lower percentage.

 To calculate SMCP, start by adding the number of days a PM is late and the number of days in the PM cycle.
 Divide the result by the number of days in the PM cycle.
 Multiply this number by 100.